mohammednumaan/attyre-assignment/README.md

 ## Caching

 It is not performant to re-fetch the data everytime we request a resource on the **same** endpoint.
-To address this I have implemented an `in-memory` caching mechanism via the `apicache` NodeJS module.
+To address this I have implemented an `in-memory` caching mechanism via the `apicache` package  .

 This technique, caches/stores the retrieved data in-memory.
 When a request to the same endpoint and resource is made, the server will serve the cached data, this reduces database and server loads because, the data is **not re-fetched** from the database.